FREE 30-day trial and added value package, supporting your transition to digital

 • Build your knowledge of strategies that might help parents out of the setting.

-About Cheryl Bedding
+About Cheryl Warren

 Cheryl has worked within the childcare sector for over 25 years in a range of roles.
 She is now an early years consultant and trainer and uses all her knowledge and skills to support practitioners in their everyday work, sharing her passion for quality provision to enable children in all types of day care to receive the best care and opportunities from those who look after them.